conander/final-project/README.md

 **Any room for future development?**

-The map could include more numerical data or make data retrieval easier.
-I would like to see them add a fixed legend to the upper right corner of the screen that updates to whatever layers are active.
-Otherwise, it seems well developed and even includes a link for a help/information page.
+The map could include more numerical data and make data retrieval easier by adding links to data sources within the hazard layers or clickable popups.
+I would also like to see them add a fixed legend to the upper right corner of the screen that updates to whatever layers are active.
+The search function should also be modified so the search bar drop down menu disappears after the search begins (after clicking the search button).
+Otherwise, it seems well developed and even includes a link to a well organized help/information page.

 **Take-home message:**